AkashBabu/docker-deploy-http/README.md

     Docker login - password

 ## MQTT-Topic to publish
 docker-deploy-mqtt would subscribe to `/docker-deploy-mqtt/${ddm_token}` topic.
-So your CI/CD design must include a step to publish on the same MQTT Topic, with the message in the following format:
+So your CI/CD design must include a step to publish on the same MQTT Topic with the message in the following format:
 ```JSON
 {
     "name"  : "<image-name>(Without Tag)",